-New Berlin Trail is a 18.5 mile trail located near West Allis, Wisconsin.
-The trail is primarily used for hiking and road biking.
+New Berlin Trail is a 14.9 mile moderately trafficked point-to-point trail located near West Allis, Wisconsin.
+The trail is rated as difficult and primarily used for hiking, walking, trail running, and road biking.

 Well maintained, relatively flat trail.
 Plenty of Parking at Greenfield Park.
 I ride this trail semi-regularly as the people I ride with don't like to ride on the roads and prefer trails with little to no on road riding.
 Nothing exciting about this trail but it does the trick if you are looking for somewhere to ride.